snap-stanford/snap/README.txt

 ========================================================================

-Stanford Network Analysis Platform (SNAP) is a general purpose, high performance system for graph and network manipulation and analysis.
+Stanford Network Analysis Platform (SNAP) is a general purpose, high performance system for analysis and manipulation of large networks.
 SNAP is written in C++ and it scales to massive graphs with billions of nodes and tens of billions of edges.